Practical Use Cases of Neutral Atoms Quantum Computers: Graph problems

 \subsection{QAOA and QAA for MIS}

 Although a standard version of QAOA is enough to find good approximate solutions, even in shallow circuit regimes and low repetition rate, especially if coupled to a bayesian optimizer \cite{Bayesian_QAOA}, a direct comparison against its main competitor, i.e. the Variational Quantum Adiabatic Algorithm (VQAA) which is an improved version of QAA where the adiabatic pulse is optimized classically, emphasizes how the QAOA can be outperformed by VQAA even at small effective depth \cite{Quantum_opt_MIS_rydberg_arrays}, at least for MIS instances up to 289 qubits.
 In particular, Ebadi et al. showed that hardware limitations, including leakage errors, blockade and pulse imperfections, hinder the classical optimizer to spot the best QAOA parameters and that's why, when increasing the circuit depth $p$, the approximation ratio reaches a maximum and then starts to fall again.
 The same happens for VQAA but the peak of the approximation ratio is much higher than for QAOA, reaching a maximum value greater than $90\%$ \cite{Quantum_opt_MIS_rydberg_arrays}.
+Complementary approaches have demonstrated that Bayesian Optimization can be used to design highly efficient quantum annealing schedules, achieving substantial improvements in fidelity for MIS instances on Rydberg devices \cite{Designing_quantum_annealing_bayesian}.
 Furthermore, VQAA has also been benchmarked with Simulated Annealing (SA) \cite{simulated_annealing}.
 The approximation ratio for SA at low depth is similar to that of VQAA.
 Nonetheless, for some graph instances with many local minima (corresponding to independent sets with one vertex less than the MIS) SA gets stuck and the approximation ratio displays a plateau until a very high depth is reached \cite{Quantum_opt_MIS_rydberg_arrays}).
 The performance of the VQAA is described by quasi-adiabatic evolution in agreement with the Landau-Zener formula \cite{Landau-Zener_formula}, which qualitatively indicates that the fidelity, i.e. the probability to measure a MIS solution bitstring, strongly depends on the energy gap between the ground state (MIS energy) and the first excited state: the higher the latter, the higher the fidelity \cite{Quantum_opt_MIS_rydberg_arrays}.
+Furthermore, recent analytical studies have shown that the time-to-solution for MIS instances on Rydberg devices is intrinsically constrained by graph-dependent hardness parameters and degeneracy structure, setting fundamental performance limits for adiabatic and annealing-based approaches \cite{Hardness_MIS}.